danielrzhang/HackerRank-Java/README.md

 # HackerRank
 ![](/images/HackerRank.png)

-This repository contains some of my Java solutions for questions on HackerRank Java, Algorithms, Thirty Days of Code, and Databases.
+This repository contains some of my Java solutions for questions on HackerRank Java, Algorithms, Thirty Days of Code.

 # My Page
 https://www.hackerrank.com/danielrzhang